 As an orchestral musician, his leadership positions span nearly a dozen orchestras at the community, collegiate, and professional level.
 Accolades include a full fellowship to the National Orchestral Institute, being named winner of the inaugural Prince George's Philharmonic Cello Internship (MD), and two years as endowed principal of the Luther College Symphony and Chamber Orchestras.
 He can be heard on the Grammy-nominated NAXOS recording of the National Orchestral Institute performing masterworks by Ruggles, Stucky, and Harbison.
 As a chamber musician, he is a founding member of Catchfire Collective, a new music ensemble based in North Carolina.
 Other chamber tenures include the Ekklesia Trio, Music In The Shape Of A Pear, the TEMPO Ensemble, the Gate City Camerata, and Present~Continuous.
 In these groups he has premiered numerous pieces and promoted recent compositions from around the world.
-He has also recently been appointed to the UNC-Greensboro Graduate Fellowship Quartet.
+He also performs in the UNC-Greensboro Graduate Fellowship group, the Di Domani Quartet.

 Peter is Interim Conductor of the Charlotte Symphony Youth Philharmonic and serves on the faculty at Guilford College (NC) and is pursuing a doctoral degree from the University of North Carolina-Greensboro as a graduate assistant under the instruction of Alex Ezerman.
 He also holds degrees from the University of Maryland and Luther College (IA).
-He has performed in masterclasses for Andres Diaz, Cecylia Barczyk, Richard Belcher, Tulio Rondon, Christine Kim, Lawrence Stombeck, and Robert DeMaine.
+He has performed in masterclasses for Andres Diaz, Cecylia Barczyk, Richard Belcher, Tulio Rondon, Christine Kim, Lawrence Stomberg, and Robert DeMaine.
 He is a winner of the National School Orchestra Award, the Luther Music Excellence Award, and the Burlington Industries Music Award.
 Peter plays a 2013 Beckmann cello specially commissioned by Givens Violins in Minneapolis.